 - 2 cups sprouted white whole wheat flour or white whole wheat flour

 - 3/4 cup chopped walnuts

-- In a medium bowl, mix the flour, cinnamon, baking powder, baking soda, and cloves until spices are well incorporated.
-Combine the dry ingredients into the zucchini mixture just until the flour is moistened.
-Fold in the walnuts and ginger.
+In a medium bowl, mix 2 cups flour, 2 teaspoons cinnamon, 1/2 teaspoon allspice, 1/2 teaspoon cloves, 1 teaspoon baking powder, and 1 teaspoon baking soda until spices are well incorporated.
+Stir the dry ingredients into the zucchini mixture just until the flour is moistened, then fold in the walnuts and ginger.

-- Pour into prepared loaf pan and sprinkle with raw sugar.
-Bake for 65-75 minutes, or until a toothpick inserted in the center comes out with only one or two moist (not wet) crumbs.
-If the top of the loaf is already browned before the center is done, cover loosely with aluminum foil for the remainder of the baking time.
+Pour batter into prepared loaf pan and bake at 350°F for 60 minutes, or until a toothpick inserted in the center comes out with only one or two moist (not wet) crumbs.
+If the top of the loaf is browned before the center is done, cover loosely with aluminum foil for the remainder of the baking time.

-- Cool on a wire rack in the pan for 30 minutes, then remove from pan and cool completely.
+- Cool on a wire rack in the pan for 30 minutes, then remove from pan and cool completely before slicing.